hiper2d/elk-cluster/README.md

 ### Separate Docker containers

+With this I played with adding a third node to an already running cluster.
+First, run two nodes and a Kibana instance:

     docker run --rm --name es01 --net esnet -p 9200:9200 -v $(pwd)/config/es01/data:/usr/share/elasticsearch/data -v $(pwd)/config/es01/elasticsearch.yml:/usr/share/elasticsearch/config/elasticsearch.yml --ulimit memlock=-1:-1 docker.elastic.co/elasticsearch/elasticsearch:7.4.0
     docker run --rm --name es02 --net esnet -v $(pwd)/config/es02/data:/usr/share/elasticsearch/data -v $(pwd)/config/es02/elasticsearch.yml:/usr/share/elasticsearch/config/elasticsearch.yml --ulimit memlock=-1:-1 docker.elastic.co/elasticsearch/elasticsearch:7.4.0
     docker run --name kibana --net esnet -p 5601:5601 docker.elastic.co/kibana/kibana:7.4.0

-Then run the third data node to so how it automatically joins to the existing cluster with no restart
+Then run the third data node, it automatically joins to the existing cluster and no restart is needed:

     docker run --rm --name es03 --net esnet -v $(pwd)/config/es03/elasticsearch.yml:/usr/share/elasticsearch/config/elasticsearch.yml --ulimit memlock=-1:-1 docker.elastic.co/elasticsearch/elasticsearch:7.4.0

+Pretty cool.
 This trick doesn't work with docker-compose.
 I have created two Compose files and wanted the second one to join the docker network created by the first one.
 This doesn't work since each Compose file creates a separate network.
+At least this is how Compose v3 works and I didn't find the right way to join their networks.
+Will appreciate if anybody helps me to figure this out.

+## Work with IMDB Datasets

+The dataset can be downloaded from https://www.imdb.com/interfaces/

+The idea is to import them to the Elasticsearch cluster and to have fun with the data then.
+But the datasets are in the plain text format and should be converted to JSON first with a Python script.

+...in progress